Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 What Should I Do If I Suspect Someone in My Family Suffers from Sleep Apnea?

-If you believe that someone in your family has sleep apnea, you should keep a list of the symptoms and when they occur.
-Then, talk to the person about the benefits of being evaluated for sleep apnea.
+If you believe that someone in your family is suffering from sleep apnea, you should keep a list of the symptoms they are experiencing, and when they occur.
+Then, talk to the person about the benefits of being evaluated by our experienced Buffalo orthodontists.
+We offer free consultations and would be happy to help you on the road to a good nights sleep.